 Best Places to Learn to Kitesurf There are not many things in this world that can give the same adrenaline rush, as the exhilarating experience of kitesurfing.
 Harnessing the wind’s power to glide across the water surface, and be lifted high into the sky, is unlike...

-Best time to in Jericoacoara: from July to January
+Best time to kite in Los Roques: From November to May

 Cabarete is a city located in the Dominican Republic, known above all for its beaches and the tourism it attracts.
 This amazing Caribbean destination is one of the original kitesurfing meccas.
 Actually, people have been making the pilgrimage to this amazing place in the Dominican Republic for years.